wordofwarning/wordofwarning.org/hab/emergencymcr/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "hÅb's artist mailing list — the emergencymcr googlegroup" # the name of the artist or company
+artist: "hÅb's artist mailing list<br>&nbsp;emergencymcr googlegroup" # the name of the artist or company
 header_image: "header_emergencynw.jpg"
-season: "hÅb's artist mailing list — the emergencymcr googlegroup"
+season: "hÅb's artist mailing list — emergencymcr googlegroup"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values